ImageMagick/Usage-Markdown/quantize/index.md

 ### Color Quantization Operator {#colors_operator}

-The primary work horse of color quantization, and what is used internally for all automatic color reduction, is the "`-colors`" operator.
+The primary work-horse of color quantization, and what is used internally for all automatic color reduction, is the "`-colors`" operator.

-This implements a "Adaptive Spatial Subdivision" color reduction algorithm, and is an extremely good color reduction algorithm.
+This implements an "Adaptive Spatial Subdivision" color reduction algorithm, and is an extremely good color reduction algorithm.

-Here is a typical example, I have a image of a 'colorwheel' image containing a lot of colors, and we ask IM to reduce the number of colors down to only 64 colors, using various [dither methods](#dither).
+Here is a typical example, I have an image of a 'colorwheel' containing a lot of colors, and we ask IM to reduce the number of colors down to only 64 colors, using various [dither methods](#dither).

 ~~~
 convert colorwheel.png  -dither None       -colors 64  colors_64_no.gif